Great Barrier Reef Intergovernmental Agreement

 Implementation of the Intergovernmental Agreement is being driven by the Great Barrier Reef Ministerial Forum.

 The Ministerial Forum is comprised of two ministers each from the Australian and Queensland governments with responsibility for matters relating to the environment and marine parks, science, tourism and/or natural resource management.
 Ministers responsible for mining may not be members.
 The current members are:

 - The Hon Josh Frydenberg MP - Australian Government Minister for the Environment and Energy (Chair)

-- The Hon Leeanne Enoch – Minister for Environment and the Great Barrier Reef, Minister for Science and Minister for the Arts: 12 December 2017
+- The Hon Leeanne Enoch - Queensland Minister for the Environment and the Great Barrier Reef, Minister for Science and Minister for the Arts

-The Ministerial Forum's role is set out in the Intergovernmental Agreement, and protocols for its operation are set out in a schedule to the agreement.
+The Ministerial Forum's role is set out in the Intergovernmental Agreement.
+Protocols for its operation are set out in a schedule to the Agreement.

 The Great Barrier Reef Ministerial Forum Secretariat can be contacted at: